Reasoning with /h-reason

 4. "What constraints are non-negotiable?" — hard limits

-5. "How reversible is this?" — determines mode
+5. "How reversible is this?" — determines depth mode

 6. "What should we watch but NOT optimize?" — Anti-Goodhart indicators

-1. Problem Frame — what triggered the decision, constraints, acceptance criteria
+1. Problem Frame — what triggered the decision, signal, constraints, acceptance criteria

-2. Decision — what was selected, invariants (what must always be true), pre/post conditions
+2. Decision — selected variant, invariants (what must always be true), pre/post conditions, DO/DON'T rules

-4. Consequences — rollback plan, refresh triggers, affected files
+4. Consequences — rollback plan, refresh triggers, affected files, claims with verify_after dates

 After the decision

-1. Snapshot affected files (baseline) — so drift detection can track changes
+1. Snapshots affected file hashes (baseline) — so drift detection can track changes later

-2. Run measure — record whether acceptance criteria were met
+3. Runs measurement — records whether acceptance criteria were met

-This closes the loop.
-Without measurement, the decision stays in "Pending Implementation" on /q-status and on the board.
+Without measurement, the decision stays in "Pending Implementation" on /h-status and on the board.
+Claims with passed verify_after dates surface in /h-verify scan until they're measured or waived.

 When not to use it